elenderg/PAL-1000/instruções de compilação.md

 `Find another routine given the routine's employs moniker and the routine index.`

-`If the other routine is nil, abort with "I can't find the '_" then the routine's employs moniker then "_' routine you're trying to employ._" and the routine's locus; exit.`
+`If the other routine is nil, abort with "I can't find the '" then the routine's employs moniker then "' routine you're trying to employ." and the routine's locus; exit.`

 `Compile the body of the other routine.`